Contents

 13

-# mysql-nodeport-service.yaml
+# mariadb-nodeport-service.yaml

 apiVersion: v1